 Data can be added under Slicers in the Data Analysis Panel when you only want to filter by those values.
 In our example shown below, all the data displayed in the table is filtered to only online orders by filtering a column of true/false values named OnlineOrderFlag to the value True.

-The slicer values selected for filtering can be displayed in tooltips and labels, which will be the same for the entire visualization.
+The slicer values selected for filtering can be displayed in tooltips and labels, which will be the same for the entire visualization (a limited number of filter values can be displayed at a time if many are selected at once).
 If you want to display different values in each row, column, or data point, you can add this data elsewhere on the metric set instead of Slicers.

 After adding data under Slicers, click its filter icon and choose the values to filter by.